transXpress/transXpress-nextflow/README.md

 mkdir your_assembly_directory
 cd your_assembly_directory
 ```
-Setup the mandatory 'samples.txt' file in the directory.
+Setup the mandatory 'samples.txt' file in the assembly directory describing where to find your raw read FASTQ files.
 See the tests directory for an example:[samples.txt](./tests/test_nonSS-trinity/samples.txt)

-Setup the mandatory 'species.txt' file in the directory.
+Setup the mandatory 'species.txt' file in the directory describing which species the data comes from.
 See the tests directory for an example:[species.txt](./tests/test_nonSS-trinity/species.txt)

 Link the transxpress-nextflow content into your assembly directory
 ```